-The statement closing date for your credit card is the date that the current billing cycle ends.
+To better understand your credit card billing cycle and due date, consider that the statement closing date for your credit card is the date that the current billing cycle ends, while the due date is the deadline for your next credit card payment.
 The credit card company calculates the interest you owe based on the amount you owe as of the closing date, and it also reports the amount of money you owe to the credit bureaus.

-Planning your budget around the credit card's closing date can have a positive effect on your credit score, and even more importantly, helps you avoid a negative report to the credit bureaus.
+Knowing the next closing date on a credit card helps with planning your budget so your credit behavior will have a positive effect on your credit score.
+Even more importantly, it helps you avoid a negative report to the credit bureaus.
 For example, if you have a credit limit of $500 and have used up $455 of that limit as of the closing date, that number is reported to the credit bureaus -- and it doesn't look good.

 The best time to use your credit card is immediately after the closing date, as this gives you the most time to pay it off before being charged interest.
 Interest doesn't accrue on your card immediately -- it is calculated on the closing date, so if you pay off your card before that date, you don't owe any interest.

 Now that you are planning your payments according to the closing date, you need to know just how much to pay off.
-Of course, if you can pay off your cards in full with each billing cycle, this has the best impact on your credit score.
+Of course, if you can pay off your cards in full with each billing cycle, this has the best effect on your credit score.
 If you are balancing payments on multiple cards, however, distribute payments across the board so that each one ends up below 10 percent.
 When you only use 10 percent or less of your available credit, you receive favorable reports from the credit bureaus.